mantidproject/mantid/docs/source/release/v6.0.0/framework.rst

 - Added the ability to specify the packing fraction and effective number density to :ref:`SetSample <algm-SetSample>` and :ref:`SetSampleMaterial <algm-SetSampleMaterial>`.
 - :ref:`CropWorkspaceRagged <algm-CropWorkspaceRagged>` now produces ragged workspace and can now be used on large data sets.
 - Added the ability to specify a ``CustomGroupingString`` when creating a detector grouping workspace using :ref:`CreateGroupingWorkspace <algm-CreateGroupingWorkspace>`.
-- Added the ability to save a detector grouping to a MAP file using :ref:`SaveDetectorsGrouping <algm-SaveDetectorsGrouping>`.

 Fitting
 -------